maximecolin/elephant/server/README.md

 Separate [writing](/server/src/Application/Command) from [reading](/server/src/Application/Query).

+## DTO

+Use [DTOs](/server/src/Domain/Dto) to carry data that don't need to be persisted (i.e. read only data, form data, ...).
+DTOs allow you to format/organize data the way is the most convenient for your usage without regardless of persistence models.

 ## Much files, so tiny

 Split your config files in smaller files for better readability.
 For example, split services [in several files](/server/app/config/services) grouping them by theme.
 You can also split `router.yml` or `config.yml` for example.